sradics/digital-garden/_notes/How to Take Smart Notes.md

 How “accessible it is at a given point in time” therefore depends on “how entrenched or interassociated that representation is with related representations in memory” — location: [1578](kindle://book?action=open&asin=B09V5M8FR5&location=1578) ^ref-30811

 ---
-Learning would be not so much about saving information, like on a hard disk, but about building connections and bridges between pieces of information to enable circumventing the inhibition mechanism in the right moment. — location: [1579](kindle://book?action=open&asin=B09V5M8FR5&location=1579) ^ref-49800
+**Learning would be not so much about saving information, like on a hard disk, but about building connections and bridges between pieces of information to enable circumventing the inhibition mechanism in the right moment**. — location: [1579](kindle://book?action=open&asin=B09V5M8FR5&location=1579) ^ref-49800

 ---
 This is what learning psychologists have rightfully given the derogative term “cramming”: the attempt to reinforce and solidify information in the brain by repetition. — location: [1584](kindle://book?action=open&asin=B09V5M8FR5&location=1584) ^ref-30608

 ---
-start to think strategically about what kind of cues should trigger the retrieval of a memory and how to increase the interconnectedness of information. — location: [1588](kindle://book?action=open&asin=B09V5M8FR5&location=1588) ^ref-59969
+start to **think strategically about what kind of cues should trigger the retrieval of a memory and how to increase the interconnectedness of information.** — location: [1588](kindle://book?action=open&asin=B09V5M8FR5&location=1588) ^ref-59969

 ---
-What does help for true, useful learning is to connect a piece of information to as many meaningful contexts as possible, which is what we do when we connect our notes in the slip-box with other notes. — location: [1598](kindle://book?action=open&asin=B09V5M8FR5&location=1598) ^ref-36770
+What does help for true, useful learning is to c**onnect a piece of information to as many meaningful contexts as possible**, which is what we do when we connect our notes in the slip-box with other notes. — location: [1598](kindle://book?action=open&asin=B09V5M8FR5&location=1598) ^ref-36770

 ---
 Memory artists instead attach meaning to information and connect it to already known networks of connections in a meaningful way. — location: [1612](kindle://book?action=open&asin=B09V5M8FR5&location=1612) ^ref-40630